seriousben/seriousben.com/content/blog/how-i-keep-up-to-date.md

  * Hacker News RSS - http://hnrss.org/

-This is a priceless tool, it allows you to create filters on top of the firehose that is hn.
+This is a priceless tool, it allows you to create filters on top of the fire hose that is HN.
 For example, I use it to filter posts that have 10 votes or higher.

  * Engineering Blogs - https://github.com/kilimchoi/engineering-blogs